Matho/refinerycms-photo-gallery/README.md

 ## Todo list

-* fix support for refinerycms-search gem in backend/frontend
+* searching in albums instead of collection (in backend)
 * add support for amazon S3 storage
 * create app tests
 * repair problems with Flash runtime and test gears, silverlight and HTML4 runtime
 * show live links in admin
 * allow to check which photo is photo album preview
 * set albums public/not public.
 * add checkboxes to delete multiple/all photos in album
 * stop uploading
 * travis, codeclimate
-* push to rubygem

 ## Known bugs